jorgegarcia/tinytasks/README.md

 ## Build instructions

-In order to build the tests and example with cmake, type the following commands from the the repository directory in the terminal:
+The tests use Google Test, which is downloaded and compiled as part of the build process.
+In order to build the tests and the example with cmake, type the following commands from the the repository directory in the terminal:

 ```shell
 	$mkdir build